kethan1/MacTmp/README.md

 # MacTmp

-This is a python module used to getting temperatures of the cpu and gpu in Mac OS.
-If a hardware configurate does not work, make sure to open an issue.
+This is a python module used to find the temperatures of the CPU and GPU in Mac OS.
+If there is an issue with this module, please open an issue.

 Python2 Installation: `pip install MacTmp`